Paper Tiger Television

 Paper Tiger Television (PTTV) is a non-profit, low-budget public access television program and open media collective based in New York City.
-Currently operating from Brooklyn, PPTV was co-founded by media activist and Academy Award nominated documentary filmmaker Dee Dee Halleck in 1981.
+PPTV was co-founded by media activist and Academy Award nominated documentary filmmaker Dee Dee Halleck in 1981.
 It focuses on raising media literacy and exists as a protest to corporate control over broadcast mediums.

 Founded to promote freedom of speech and access to means of communication, the volunteer-run non-profit organization is a collective action in response to systems of hierarchical power.

 The collective celebrated its 25th anniversary on October 11, 2007 with a premiere of the video Paper Tiger Reads Paper Tiger Television at the Anthology Film Archives.
-In 2018, in collaboration with Halleck's other collective, Deep Dish TV, Paper Tiger Television released a 10-part video series about resistance to the rise of far-right political movements.
+In 2018, in collaboration with Halleck's other collective, Deep Dish Television, Paper Tiger Television released a 10-part video series about resistance to the rise of far-right political movements.

 History

 Founded in part by Dee Dee Halleck, Paper Tiger Television grew out of the Public-access television series, Communications Update, which ran on Manhattan Cable TV.
 The first Paper Tiger programs featured communications scholar Herbert Schiller reading the New York Times, the "steering mechanism of the ruling class".

+In 1986, Paper Tiger Television created Deep Dish Television, the first grassroots satellite distribution network in the United States.
+Deep Dish Television distributed the work of independent videomakers, filmmakers, and activists in curated series on a variety of political topics.

 Aesthetic and themes

-Known for its democratic goals and anti-commercialism agenda, Paper Tiger Television is most widely recognized for incorporating a DIY visual style in its programming.
-The creators and reporters frequently made use of handmade signs, backdrops, and other unpolished set pieces which highlighted the grassroots tone of PPTV's videos and drew attention to the production process.
-For instance, one of their special live broadcasts begins with a lengthy introduction to PPTV's mission, with the text laid over a brightly colorful backdrop:"Our lives are increasingly influenced by the large corporations that make and distribute information.
+Known for its democratic goals and anti-commercialism agenda, Paper Tiger Television is mainly recognized for incorporating a DIY visual style in its programming.
+The creators and reporters frequently made use of handmade signs, backdrops, and other unpolished set pieces which had highlighted the grassroots tone of PTTV's videos and drew more attention to the production process.
+For instance, one of their special live broadcasts begins with a lengthy introduction to PTTV's mission, with the text laid over a brightly colorful backdrop:"Our lives are increasingly influenced by the large corporations that make and distribute information.
 Their power rests on false assumptions.
 This legitimacy is a paper tiger.
 Investigation into the corporate structure of the media and critical analysis of their methods and meanings can be a way of demystifying the information industry.
 A critical consciousness about communications is necessary for cultural autonomy and democratic control of information resources."